Yelp/swagger-gradle-codegen/README.md

 [![License](https://img.shields.io/badge/license-Apache2.0%20License-brightgreen.svg)](https://opensource.org/licenses/Apache2.0) [![Twitter](https://img.shields.io/badge/Twitter-@YelpEngineering-blue.svg?style=flat)](https://twitter.com/YelpEngineering)

-A Gradle plugin to generate networking code from a Swagger spec file.
+A Gradle plugin to **generate networking code** from a **Swagger spec file**.

-This plugin wraps [swagger-codegen](https://github.com/swagger-api/swagger-codegen), and exposes a configurable `generateSwagger` gradle task taht you can plug inside your gradle build/workflows.
+This plugin wraps [swagger-codegen](https://github.com/swagger-api/swagger-codegen), and exposes a configurable `generateSwagger` gradle task that you can plug inside your gradle build/workflows.

 ## Getting Started

-**Swagger Gradle Codegen** is distributed through [<TODO>](https://TODO/).
+**Swagger Gradle Codegen** is distributed through [TODO](https://TODO/).
 To use it you need to add the following dependency to your gradle files.
 Please note that those code needs to be added the gradle file of the module where you want to generate the code (**not the top level** build.gradle\[.kts\] file).

 If you're using the Groovy Gradle files:
 ```groovy